Logo Image for Writing Support

 When you see a graphic you need to be very careful to examine it carefully.
 Not all graphics are what they seem.
 Some may mislead by not including relevant data or by distorting the graphic itself in some way.
 Some may be based on false data or data which is out of date.

 But why do we need to describe graphics?
 Usually we add graphics to a text to make something easier to understand instead of using words.
 But sometimes we need to point out some important trend or comparison, or something particular that we want to make sure the reader has understood.
-Often these are introduced by adverbials See the glossary definition such as "As the graph shows ..." or "as you can see from the chart... ".
+Often these are introduced by adverbials such as "As the graph shows ..." or "as you can see from the chart... ".

 All this is part of being data literate.
 Data literacy forms an important part of being able to understand, manage and communicate facts and figures in academic writing.